 BREAKOUT: Writing for the Youngest Readers panel authors Carol Kim, Kari Lavelle and Jason June, and author/illustrators Jarrett Pumphrey and Jerome Pumphrey (Picture Books, Early Readers, Chapter Books)

-Writing for children is all about making sure the voice and content is right for our readers, not just that it’s age-appropriate, but also has the right voice.
+Writing for children is all about making sure the voice and content is right for our readers, not just that it’s age-appropriate.
 From picture books to early readers to chapters, fiction and nonfiction, these authors have enchanted the youngest readers.
 Learn how they do it, so you can too.

 5:50 – 6:00 PM